 imaginary god to endure more misery.
 In most cases, the life extension is

 of a lower quality than the life before it.
-And, even if it isn't, the only
+And, even if it isn't, One

 and he has had to endure an additionally painful and fearful and expensive